 How do you declutter spices?

-Go through your spice collection and get rid of duplicates or any past their use-by date.
+To declutter spices whether as part of organizing a small kitchen or when yours is a more generously sized room, go through your spice collection and get rid of duplicates or any past their use-by date.
 While spices don’t go off as such, they do lose their flavor over time.
 If it’s been so long that the expiration date has faded away, do the sniff test – the stronger the smell, the fresher they are.

 Don’t automatically replace everything that’s past its best, without first considering whether you really need to.
 Ask yourself when was the last time you used it.
 If it was more than two years ago, say goodbye.
 There’s no point making room for items you don’t need or never use.